OpenMDAO/OpenMDAO-Framework/docs/tutorials/mdao/intro.rst

 We will cover some of the more advanced capabilities of OpenMDAO.
 You should read and understand :ref:`optimization_tutorial` and :ref:`Tutorial:-MetaModel` before starting this one.

-..
-  An understanding of the material presented in :ref:`A-More-Complex-Tutorial-Problem` is also recommended.

 This tutorial illustrates the features of OpenMDAO that support the use of decomposition-based MDAO architectures, such as: